 2. Tell us about your aesthetic.

 I spend a lot of time working on commission so I find it hard to define my personal style, but I always gravitate back to strong graphic lines and geometric shapes.
-I love the clean edges and beautiful matt surfaces you can achieve with paper.
+I love the clean edges and beautiful matte surfaces you can achieve with paper.

 3. What is your favourite medium and why?

 I specialise in paper but have recently been experimenting with laser cut acrylic.
-My work usually features a well defined pattern with areas of bright colour and these two mediums are perfect to achieve that.
+My work usually features a well-defined pattern with areas of bright colour and these two mediums are perfect to achieve that.